 a description of what may or will happen if the unacceptable behaviour continues.

-5.5.3 Verbal Warning
+5.5.3 Counselling and/or Verbal Warning

-Management may give a verbal warning.
+Management may give counselling and/orverbal warning.
 It will normally be initiated where an employee’s supervisor/manager is of the opinion that an employee’s performance or behaviour is unsatisfactory but does not warrant a written warning or dismissal.
 He/she will verbally warn the employee and explain to him/her the required change in his/her performance or behaviour.
-The manager will complete a Record of Verbal Warning, to be countersigned by the employee, which will be placed in the employee’s personnel file.
+The manager will complete a Record of Counselling or Verbal Warning, to be countersigned by the employee, which will be placed in the employee’s personnel file.
 Should he/she refuse to sign, the fact will be noted on the form in front of at least one (1) witness.

-A verbal warning remains valid for three (3) months.
+Counselling and/or verbal warning remains valid for three (3) months.
 In instances where the misconduct is acknowledged, a disciplinary hearing need not be convened.

 5.5.4 Written Warnings